This post may contain affiliate links. Read our disclosure here.

 When starting out with a garden for the first time it can be a little intimidating.
 Even if you’ve done all the reading in the world, it’s a little hard to understand until you get out in the yard and give it a try.
 One of the easiest ways to make it less intimidating is to start out with the vegetables and fruits that are the easiest to grow!

-When I started my summer garden last year, I chose a few vegetables that I knew were easy to grow and that my family liked and went with those.
+When we first started a summer garden, I chose a few vegetables that I knew were easy to grow and that my family liked and went with those.
 There was surprisingly very little hands on activity, but seeing the plants growing in my yard every day made me feel really accomplished.
 And if you’re not wanting to deal with seeds, lots of nurseries and home improvement stores will carry plants for the varieties that are more popular and easy, like tomatoes and peppers.

 These 10 easy plants for a home garden are a great place to start if you want to see how green your thumb is!